marvi14/Snail-Problem-Test/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+You can also test the app deployed in "http://puy.co.nf/".
+However, consider it's a free server, without a proper application server, so the best approach would be to test it locally.
+If you run with some environment problems (may happen as Angular 2, mostly the Cli is changing a lot), we can run it locally in my PC with Screen Sharing.

 ## Comments about project
 Here we will walk through this sample project in order to explain or at least introduce all the technologies were used, to get a better idea of the work.
 Based on @angular/cli starter project, I started adding